 All IAM Affiliates:

-None of our Affiliates use funding raised through IAM for: (1) lobbying for or against legislation, or (2) participating, directly or indirectly, in a campaign for or against a candidate for public office.
+Affiliates do not use funding raised through IAM for: (1) lobbying for or against legislation, or (2) participating, directly or indirectly, in a campaign for or against a candidate for public office.

 All IAM Affiliates are based in the United States or have a U.S.-based manager of national, regional or local programming.

 First and foremost, fiscal sponsorship enables our Affiliates to receive tax-deductible donations and grants from individuals and organizations.
-Depending on the type of sponsorship relationship, affiliated projects may also have access to other resources and services as detailed in the IAM’s Policies & Procedures Manual.
+Depending on the type of sponsorship relationship, affiliated projects may also have access to other resources and services.

 Here is a brief description of some of the services IAM provides to its Affiliates.